mapcat/airtest/README.md

 ## How to create a map

-Maps are generated from "Alist" files submitted via GitHub, in the following format:
+Maps are generated from "Alist" files submitted via GitHub.
+The filename should be [username].alist.
+In the file, user data should use the following format:

 [IATA Airport Code] [N] [N]* [N]*